 Tim graduated from Brown University with highest honors in 1987.
 After working for Philadelphia Legal Services for two years, Tim attended Harvard Law School and earned his degree with honors in 1993.
 Tim started private practice in Washington, D.C. where he focused on employment law and particularly on class action litigation on behalf of employees.
-After moving to Alaska in 1997, Tim joined the law firm of Middleton & Timme, where Tim handled a variety of litigation for various individuals and entities including Alaska Native Corporations and other businesses.
+After moving to Alaska in 1997, Tim joined the law firm of Middleton & Timme, where he handled a variety of litigation for various individuals and entities including Alaska Native Corporations and other businesses.
 In 2002, Tim and Jennifer formed Seaver & Wagner, LLC.
 Since then Tim has continued to engage in a variety of litigation for various individuals and entities.
 Tim has also served as a Hearing Officer for the Department of Early Education and Development.
-In that capacity, Tim has handled due process hearings under the Individuals with Disabilities Education Act (IDEA) as well as a variety of other matters arising under that act.
+In that capacity, Tim has handled due process hearings under the Individuals with Disabilities Education Act (IDEA) as well as a variety of other related matters.
 In addition to acting as a hearing officer, Tim has successfully mediated numerous disputes between school districts and parents.

 Wage and Hour Litigation and Compliance

 In addition to his general litigation practice, Tim has a focus on individual, multi-plaintiff and class action litigation on behalf of employees who have been improperly denied overtime compensation.
 Tim has successfully recovered millions of dollars in unpaid wages and penalties on behalf of his clients.
 Tim provides free consultations to individuals who believe that they have been improperly denied overtime compensation.